grqce/battleship/README.txt

   Move:
   - Helper function that tracks which player made the placement move with start coordinates, ship length, and orientation.
   - Enables the undo operation

-- Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

- One initial challenge was ensuring that all core game logic resided purely in the Battleship model class, independent of any GUI code.
- When I first started I mixed some UI updates or event handling logic directly in the model, making it harder to test and maintain.
- Recognizing this issue and then moving all GUI-related code into separate view classes was a key step.

-- Evaluate your design.
-Is there a good separation of functionality?
-How well is private state encapsulated?
-What would you refactor, if given the chance?

-  I think overall there is a good seperation of functionality with the Battleship handling all the game logic and other classes handling rendering.
-  The private state is wlel encapsulated as the Battleship class encapsulates its internal state (boards, turn flags, counters) and provides public methods to mutate and query it.
-The private state is not directly accessible, ensuring the model maintains control over its consistency.

-  Some game parameters (like board size or ship lengths) could be more flexible if defined as constants or configuration parameters at the top of the class, making the code easier to tweak.